 3 Things I Know Are True About Digital Nomads & Being Location Independent

 1. They Have Mad Skills

 You can’t head out to travel the world and live a location-independent lifestyle if you don’t already know HOW you’re going to support yourself.
 Well, maybe you can if you are taking an online course at the beginning (actually, that’s not a bad way to start if you have enough savings to support yourself for a year before your revenue streams start to truly kick in).
 For this life to be sustainable you need a mad skill that you’ve honed.
+Then there is the obvious in needing knowledge and education into being digitally versed enough to be able to create a living from working remotely, this is however becoming to “norm” for newer generations as they become increasingly digitally native, which is a bonus when you think our future will more than likely be all digital, and it’s said that 90% of the workforce will require digital skills of some form.
 You need to be good at it and disciplined enough to ‘get the job done’ day after day.

 Beyond that, you may need a niche to stand out from the crowd so don’t think that just being an awesome coder, editor, bookkeeper, designer, or ‘online whatever fabulous thing you’ve chosen’ will be your ticket.